Xanthos-Code/vintel/README.md

 **I'm not a coder, how can I help?**

 Your feedback is needed!
 Use the program for a while, then come back [here and create issues](https://github.com/Xanthos-Eve/vintel/issues).
 Record anything you think about Vintel - bugs, frustrations, and ideas to make Vintel better.
-You can help encourage continued development with motivational contributions of EVE ISK.
+Encourage continued development with motivational contributions of EVE ISK.
 Send donations in-game to the project maintainer [Xanthos](http://image.eveonline.com/Character/183452271_256.jpg).